matteo-campana/reactive-airportes-and-stations/README.md

 # Fabrick Coding Challenge Task 2 - Airports and stations

-This project is a REST API that provides an end point to retrieve the closest observation stations given an airport and the closest airports given an observation station.
+This project is a REST API providing an endpoint to retrieve closest observation stations given an airport and closest airports given an observation station.
 The project uses the [Aviation Weather Center Open API](https://aviationweather.gov/data/api/) to retrieve the data.
 The API is a Spring Boot and Java 22 application development project.
-Unit testing of the service layer using JUnit and Mockito is also included in the project.
-To reduce the number of requests to the [Aviation Weather Center Open API](https://aviationweather.gov/data/api/#/Data/dataStationInfo), the project uses Redis as a cache to store data.
+The project also includes unit testing of the service layer using JUnit and Mockito.
+The project uses Redis as a cache to reduce the number of requests to the [Aviation Weather Center Open API](https://aviationweather.gov/data/api/#/Data/dataStationInfo).

 ## Configuration